themeteorchef/deploying-to-modulus/deploying-to-modulus.md

 After a few seconds, our app will be deployed!
 If everything worked as expected, we should be able to point our browser to the URL for our application (e.g. `http://demo-femo-50073.onmodulus.net`) and see our application up and running.
 Hell yeah!

 Congratulations: you just deployed an application into production.
-Not as scary as you though, huh?
+Not as scary as you thought, huh?
 Granted, this is just one piece of going into production, but it's a big one.
 From here, we can focus on improving the performance and security of our application trusting that all of that work has a place to live!

 Before we part ways, we should chat about automating this process a bit.